White Florida woman sentenced to 25 years in prison for shooting Black neighbor in lengthy dispute

 “I so wish I could go back and change things so she was still here,” Lorincz said.
 “I never intended to kill anyone.”

 Owens’ family pushed for the maximum prison sentence after Lorincz was convicted by an all-white jury.
-Owens' mother, Pamela Dias, said in court Monday that she now is the sole caregiver of her daughter's four children, who are deeply traumatized by the killing.
+Owens' mother, Pamela Dias, said in court Monday that she now is the sole caregiver of her daughter's four children and that they are deeply traumatized by the killing.

 “We’re hurting with a pain that will never, never go away," Dias said.
 "There’s a hole in our heart that will never mend.
 Susan destroyed our family.”